buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 * `layers` is a bit mask of the layer you want to be affected.
 I only have one layer, but if I decide to have more I want all of them to be affected, so I bitwise NOT'ed 0 to create a mask that occupies all the bits (I couldn't find a definitive size for `layers` so I opted for this instead of `0xFFFF...`).
 * `suppressed_mods` is the keys you want to suppress when the modifier is pressed.
 For instance, if you decide to make CTRL+S a secret combo to type the Z key instead, if you don't suppress it the keyboard will send the Z key as well as CTRL, which will trigger an undo on most programs.
 I want to suppress the AltGR key from being sent if I press my override so I add the mask to it as well.
 * `trigger` is the key you want to trigger the override.
 * `replacement` is the key you want the keyboard to send instead.
-In my case, I want AltGR+F1 to send a "brightness down" key.
+In my case, I want AltGR+F1 to send a "screen brightness down" key.
 The keycode of the key is the same as the list of keycodes used in the layout.

 And then you have to create a file named `rules.mk` with: